-The prices that you are paid will be determined by the company or lab that you use.
-Sometimes that have different promos or bonuses for things like first-time donors or repeat donors.
+The prices that you’re paid will be determined by the company or lab that you use.
+Sometimes they have different promos or bonuses for things like first-time plasma donors or repeat donors.

-CSL Plasma also says that donors can make up to $400 per month.
-You can see their promotions page here.
+CSL Plasma also says that paid donors can make up to $400 per month.

 Both Octapharma and CSL Plasma pay donors via a reloadable debit card.